The first 42 days of postpartum can shape the next 42 years.

 Post birth, you may be left feeling depleted and overwhelmed.
 This feeling may come on anytime in the first few years after giving birth.
 If you had complications during your pregnancy or if you had a complicated birth, your nutrient reserves might be further depleted.

-Symptoms of nutrient deficiencies include excessive fatigue, mood swings, anxiety, depression, brain fog, unexplained aches and pains, skin issues, and gut health issues.
+Symptoms of nutrient deficiencies include excessive fatigue, mood swings, anxiety, depression, brain fog, unexplained aches and pains, skin issues, hair loss, and gut health issues.
 Women typically experience hypothyroidism six months after the birth of their first child and three months after the birth of their subsequent children.
 It is never too late to seek support to restore your sense of self, well-being and vitality.

 If you are having trouble keeping your milk supply up, nutrition and lifestyle factors have a big impact on your milk supply.
 If you are concerned about your supply or simply want to increase your supply, adjustments in your diet and lifestyle can greatly help.